-The Selling Securityholders can sell, under this prospectus, up to (i) 31,057,776 shares of Common Stock constituting approximately 220% of our issued and outstanding shares of Common Stock as of June 16, 2023, consisting of (a) up to 6,877,776 shares of Common Stock that were originally issued to the Sponsor in the form of sponsor shares prior to the KINS Initial Public Offering at a price of approximately \$0.004 per share, (b) up to 10,280,000 shares of Common Stock that are issuable upon the exercise of the Private Placement Warrants at an exercise price of \$11.50 per share, which were originally issued to Sponsor and the Direct Anchor Investors in a private placement at a price of \$1.00 per Private Placement Warrant in connection with the KINS Initial Public Offering by certain of the Selling Securityholders named in this prospectus, (c) up to 13,800,000 shares of Common Stock that are issuable upon the exercise of the Public Warrants, (d) the resale of up to 9,103,528 shares of common stock issuable upon exercise of the private warrants held by the Sponsor and affiliates and (e) up to 100,000 shares of Common Stock issued in a private placement to BTIG, LLC, which were initially issued without cash consideration (holding an implied value of \$9.94 per share based on the closing price of KINS' stock at the time the Advisory Agreement was entered into) in exchange for their engagement to provide strategic and capital markets advisory services and (ii) 10,280,000 Warrants constituting approximately 42.7% of our issued and outstanding Warrants as of June 16, 2023, which were originally issued at a price of \$1.00 per Warrant.
+The Selling Securityholders can sell, under this prospectus, up to (i) 31,057,776 shares of Common Stock constituting approximately 220% of our issued and outstanding shares of Common Stock as of April 12, 2023, consisting of (a) up to 6,877,776 shares of Common Stock that were originally issued to the Sponsor in the form of sponsor shares prior to the IPO at a price of approximately \$0.004 per share, (b) up to 10,280,000 shares of Common Stock that are issuable upon the exercise of the Private Placement Warrants at an exercise price of \$11.50 per share, which were originally issued in a private placement at a price of \$1.00 per Private Placement Warrant in connection with the KINS Initial Public Offering by certain of the Selling Securityholders named in this prospectus, (c) up to 13,800,000 shares of Common Stock that are issuable upon the exercise of the Public Warrants and (d) up to 100,000 shares of Common Stock issued in a private placement to BTIG, LLC and (ii) 10,280,000 Warrants constituting approximately 42.7% of our issued and outstanding Warrants as of April 12, 2023, which were originally issued at a price of \$1.00 per Warrant.
 The sale of all or a portion of the securities being offered in this prospectus could result in a significant decline in the public trading price of our securities.
 Despite such a decline in the public trading price, some of the Selling Securityholders may still experience a positive rate of return on the securities they purchased due to the price at which such Selling Securityholder initially purchased the securities.
 See "Certain existing stockholders purchased, or may purchase, securities in the Company at a price below the current trading price of such securities, and may experience a positive rate of return based on the current trading price.
 Future investors in the Company may not experience a similar rate of return." below.